collective/collective.subscribablesections/README.txt

 Open sections
 -------------

 In addition, there is also a use case for "Open sections".
-These in the same way, but after a subscription request, subscription is granted immediately.
+These work in the same way, except that after a subscription request, subscription is granted immediately.

 Issues
 ======

+A list of issues per User Story:

-- p4a.subtyper doesn't re-index the object after it alters its interfaces, so the list of Subscribable Section Folders in the portlet isn't updated until someone changes the folders or updates the catalog.
+2. p4a.subtyper doesn't re-index the object after it alters its interfaces, so the list of Subscribable Section Folders in the portlet isn't updated until someone changes the folders or updates the catalog.